Dexalot/dexalot-docs/docs/contracts/PortfolioSub.md

 Hence it is not possible to have a portfolioSub holding without gas in the GasTank In other words: if assets[_trader][_symbol].available > 0 then _trader.balance will be > 0 \
-Same in the scenario when person A sends tokens to person B who has no gas in his gasTank using transferToken in the Dexalot L1(subnet) because autoFillPrivate is also called if the recipient has ALOT in his portfolio, his ALOT inventory is used to deposit to wallet even when a different token is sent, so swap doesn't happen in this case. \
+Same in the scenario when person A sends tokens to person B who has no gas in his gasTank using transferToken in the subnet because autoFillPrivate is also called if the recipient has ALOT in his portfolio, his ALOT inventory is used to deposit to wallet even when a different token is sent, so swap doesn't happen in this case. \
 Swap happens using the token sent only when there is not enough ALOT in the recipient portfolio and wallet